immcantation/alakazam/docs/vignettes/Diversity-Vignette.md

 ## Generate a diversity curve

-The function `rarefyDiversity` performs uniform resampling of the input sequences and recalculates the clone size distribution, and diversity, with each resampling realization.
+The function `alphaDiversity` performs uniform resampling of the input sequences and recalculates the clone size distribution, and diversity, with each resampling realization.
 Diversity (D) is calculated over a range of diversity orders (q) to generate a smooth curve.